sabi-hawk/sabi-hawk/README.md

 # Hi, I'm Sabahat 👋
 A **passionate Full-Stack Developer** 🚀 with a strong background in building dynamic applications and contributing to open-source projects.
 I thrive on solving complex problems, enhancing user experiences, and creating impactful solutions 💡.
 With 3+ years of experience in **web development, data visualization**, and **business-oriented solutions**, I aim to drive innovation and efficiency 🌟 in every project I undertake.

-📍 Based in Chemnitz, Germany
+📍 Based in Lahore, Pakistan
 💌 Reach me via email: [miansabby516@gmail.com](mailto:miansabby516@gmail.com)
 🌐 [LinkedIn](https://www.linkedin.com/in/sabahat-atique-a36bb6153)